DaJoker29/worldbuilding-project-omd/CAMPAIGNS/The GOATS/SESSIONS/Sessions 81 - 03.26.2026.md

 	- Ranch style barn.
 - Abbot brought back Dmitri's secondborn son during funeral march.
 - Water in the back of town.
 Food at Dmitri's.
+- The Abbott serves Lathander and hadn't aged.